 Dr. Deborah Fowler received her Ph.D. in 1991 from Texas Tech.
 In addition to her service here at Texas Tech, she has taught retailing at East Tennessee State University and the University of South Carolina.

 Fowler has received multiple teaching awards, including most recently the Donald R. Haragan Study Abroad Award.
 She brings her students into contact with industry partners by developing a range of experiential activities, and she authored the textbook Retail Category Management (with Dr. Ben Goh).

 Jairo Hernández, Adjunct Faculty, Hospitality and Retail Management

-Jairo Hernández holds degrees in political science and law (University of Costa Rica) and international relations (Fletcher School of Law and Diplomacy, Tufts University [United States]).
+Professor Jairo Hernández holds degrees in political science and law (University of Costa Rica) and international relations (Fletcher School of Law and Diplomacy, Tufts University, United States).

 Professionally, Hernández has served at the highest levels in the Costa Rican government, including four years in the office of the President of Costa Rica.
 His diplomatic career encompassed ambassadorial assignments in New York, Singapore, and Australia.
 He has visited 90 countries and territories.